Executive Master of Public Administration at I-75 @ Miramar

 Applicants to the Executive Master of Public Administration (EMPA) program must:

-- Have earned a bachelor’s degree from an accredited institution;
+- Have earned a bachelor’s degree from a regionally accredited institution;

 - Have five to ten years of cumulative experience with public or non-profit organizations and at least three years of middle-to-upper level managerial experience